-Saluki Connect
+Saluki Connect/Presence

-Saluki Connect is SIUC's official Registered Student Organization management software.
+Saluki Connect or also known as Presence, is SIUC's official Registered Student Organization management software.
 Organizations will use Saluki Connect for various purposes, including, but not limited to; organization registration, event registration, the creation of organizational forms, and many other management roles.